-9 Creative Sound Design Tricks for SFX
+9 Creative SFX Sound Design Tricks

 Giving a project life through sound design is no small feat.
 A great soundscape has the power to immerse an audience, deepen their engagement, and elevate their entire experience.
 So how can video editors learn to work better with sound?

 We’ve put together a list of 9 tips to enhance your sound design skill set, polish your sounds, and get you back on track when you’ve hit a creative roadblock.
 Each one of these tips has illustrated using our free SFX Cellar -Weather Sounds Pack, which you can download in the box below.

 Automation gets most of its credit for being an incredibly versatile tool in smoothing out loose ends and making sure elements fit together just right, but it can be equally powerful as a creative technique.
 Typically, an audio parameter sits where you last left it, but automation gives you the ability to map out its movement over time.
 Automation is an experimental playground for creating excitement in your SFX through movement.

 Aside from volume automation, you can try automating an EQ band, effect settings, and even driving a track’s send into a processor for truly remarkable results.
 Simply flip on your DAW’s automation lane and map away!
 Try this with any combination of parameters you would usually set and forget.

 Experimenting with stacks of plugins you wouldn’t typically place one after another will lead you in a direction you hadn’t thought of before.
 Not only is this useful for slight tweaks on an existing sound effect, it is a great way to manipulate a sound into something completely new!
 This sort of experimentation works particularly well with effects, but can also lend itself useful with other processing.
 Try stacking multiple instances of delays, reverbs, pitch shifters and see what you come up with.